Crimes Act 1961

 You could also call this:

-If you try to stop someone from saving their own life or someone else’s life, you can get in big trouble.
-You could go to jail for up to 10 years.
-This is called ‘impeding rescue’.
+If you stop someone from saving their own life or someone else's life without a good reason, you can go to prison for up to 10 years.
+You do this if you prevent or try to prevent someone from rescuing themselves or another person.
+This is a serious offence in New Zealand.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.